 For the smartphone, a form should have a design optimized for a mobile device.

-Although web forms may work well for you, they have several disadvantages as compared to the native mobile forms.
+Although web forms may work well for you, they have several disadvantages as compared to the native mobile applications forms.

 - Mobile forms.

 A mobile form is a part of a native mobile application.
 You download mobile applications from a respective application store.
-As a rule, mobile forms applications are available for iOS and Android, but there are some that are
+As a rule, mobile forms apps are available for iOS and Android, but there are some that are

 also available for other mobile OS (Windows phone, Blackberry).
 Mobile forms which are a part of a native mobile application have several advantages as compared to the online forms:

 - Mobile forms are faster and more responsive.

 - Mobile forms can include photos, voice recording or video (taken with a mobile device while filling out a form).

 - Mobile forms allow for barcode / QR code scanning.